KnowledgeHut-AWS/level3-project/readme.md

 ## Infra
 You will run your project on the sandbox in k3d -- the techniques you demonstrate on this infra are exactly the same as with a fully distributed kubernetes instance, but its faster and easier so this will suffice.

+Please start with an XLarge instance, and increase the size of it if only when you have memory or other performance issues.

 ## Platform
 You will run whatever platform level components that you see fit.
 As a minimum, we expect to see Tekton as an automation controller, Vault for secrets, ELF for logging, and Prometheus for monitoring.

 ## Namespaces
 You will deploy the app's microservices to 'test' and 'prod' namespaces.
 The ci/cd tools will be in a cicd namespace.
 The other platform components will be in appropriately named spaces.
 The k8s-sandbox is suitably configured for tooling, but doesn't have a 'test' or 'prod' namespace.

+## Schedule
+The project must be completed by 21st of November.
+You will present it on the 22nd and 23rd with 5 minute presentations demonstrating the working system.